getnikola/nikola/CONTRIBUTING.rst

 * **Test your code.** If you can, run the test suite with ``pytest tests/`` (you will need to install pytest and some other requirements, see ``requirements-tests.txt``).
-Alternatively, you can push, make a PR and wait for our CI to pick up and test your changes.
+Alternatively, you can push, make a PR and wait for our CI to pick up and test your changes (but note that workflows for new contributors require maintainer approval for security reasons).
 Test results will appear at the bottom of the PR page, and you can get `notifications
   <https://github.com/settings/notifications>`_ about failed runs if you
   configure them on GitHub.